FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 ---
 layout: slidedeck
-title: The Slide Deck Title (used for the URL slug, and must be unique)
+title: Intro to CSS Layout Slides (used for the URL slug, and must be unique)
 ---

 {% highlight html %}